 This will create an earnings line that you will need to fill in according to the amount of leave that is being "cashed out".
 Firstly, you will see that an "Other Earnings" line has been created.
 You will then need to select the "Leave Cash Out" pay category, the one we created in step 1.

-Then, insert the number of pay periods you want this payment to be spread over (as leave accrues across the year you can spread the PAYG tax across the year - enter the number of pay periods that occur in one year for this employee).
+Then, select Method A for the tax calculation and insert the number of pay periods you want this payment to be spread over (as leave accrues across the year you can spread the PAYG tax across the year - enter the number of pay periods that occur in one year for this employee).
 This will adjust the PAYG accordingly.

-Enter the the corresponding hours that you entered in as a minus in the "Leave Adjustment" row.
-Then press save.
+Enter the the corresponding hours that you entered in as a minus in the "Leave Adjustment" row and enter the employee's normal hourly pay rate .
+Then press Save.

 If there aren't any other ordinary earnings to be paid in the pay run you might as well use Take Leave and pay the leave out (in advance/cash out) as you would any other leave - then you'll need to manually work out the amount of tax that should be paid and use the Adjust PAYG option from the Actions button to adjust the amount of PAYG to be deducted (enter a negative adjustment to reduce the automatically calculated amount).